Nagakiran1/Extending-Google-BERT-as-Question-and-Answering-model-and-Chatbot/README.md

 BERT able to understands the context by learning through the Features generated and will be able to answer the question to the extent of trained data.

-#### The Code added does'nt change the basic functionalities, We can use the same Configurations for the training and predictions, here the followed command allows to train the model with the train sample SQuAD data and makes Predictions for the Dev set data.
+#### The added Code does'nt change the basic functionalities BERT meant for, We can use the same Configurations for the training and predictions.
+#### The following command allows to train the model with the train sample SQuAD data and makes Predictions for the Dev set data.

 ```shell